 When you work with an agent in chat, you stay in the loop whatever its autonomy: you take each next step, you approve each action that touches a connected tool, and you decide when the campaign goes live.
 An agent moves a campaign forward on its own only during a scheduled run or Run now.
 When it reviews a campaign it waits for real results, so it won’t rush to a verdict or invent early numbers.
 It reviews a thirty-day test after thirty days, not on day one.

-Tip: set Runs to Off while you’re trying an agent out, then switch it to Daily, Weekly, or Monthly once you’re happy with how it works.
+Tip: set Runs to On demand while you’re trying an agent out, then switch it to a schedule once you’re happy with how it works.

 Choose how much it does on its own